Do you know that you can search branch offices and ATMs?

 |Ukraine||VAT Raiffeisen Bank Aval|

-Raiffeisen's strong roots in Austria date back more than 125 years.
+Raiffeisen's strong roots in Austria date back more than 130 years.
 Raiffeisen's first Austrian credit cooperative was founded in Mühldorf, a village in Lower Austria, in 1886.
-Local cooperatives soon started working together and, in turn, founded regional cooperatives marking the beginning of the multi-tiered nature of the Raiffeisen organization.
+Local cooperatives soon started working together and, in turn, founded regional cooperatives marking the beginning of today's three-tiered structue of the Austrian Raiffeisen Banking Group.
 This not only helped to strengthen their position in the market, but also enabled better management and risk control.
 Numerous product and service cooperatives were founded on the back of increasing specialization and market integration.
-RBG has achieved its strong market position through healthy organic growth.
+RBG has achieved its leading market position through healthy organic growth.